ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

   or [Manually](../../start/installation/manual), you can register the Server as a Service using the `rvn` tool that can be found inside the RavenDB Server distribution package.

-* After registering RavenDB as a service, be sure to check your OS list of "Services" manager to see that the "RavenDB" service is there and that the Startup Type is "Automatic".
+* After registering RavenDB as a service, be sure to check your OS "Services" manager to see that the "RavenDB" service is there and that the Startup Type is "Automatic".

 In this page: